Olatubosun/rocksdb.docs/RocksDB-FAQ.md

 **Q: Can I programmatically read data from an SST file?**

 A: We don't support it right now.
 But you can dump the data using sst_dump.
+Since version 6.5, you'll be able to do it using SstFileReader.

 **Q: RocksDB repair: when can I use it?
 Best-practices?**